 The Privacy Program evaluates products based on multiple dimensions that include an overall score, rating, and evaluation concerns, as described in our Evaluation Details page.
 A product's overall score can be used by all intended users of a product to better understand its privacy protections and to more easily compare products based on how well they protect the privacy of all users.
 In addition, a product's rating can be used by all intended users of a product to understand potential issues with a product's privacy practices.
 This is an important feature of our privacy evaluations because if a mixed-audience product is intended for both children and adults but has different privacy practices for adults than kids, our rating reflects any "worse" practices—for the purposes of our evaluation process—because it applies to any intended user of the product.
 Additionally users may automatically change class as they use a product and lose protections that were formerly in place.
 For example, if a product has greater protections for kids under 13, when a kid turns 14 they may no longer benefit from the additional protections afforded to users under the age of 13.
 As a result our evaluations focus on the details that apply generally or apply to all users, as a user may not have control over the conditions that determine which protections they and their data are afforded.

 1).
 No rating flags.
-If none of the Warning rating criteria has been flagged with an alert icon, that means the answers to all the rating questions have been disclosed in a product's policy with "better" responses for the purposes of our evaluation.
-This product would receive a Pass rating icon.
+If none of the rating criteria has been flagged with an alert icon, that means the answers to all the rating questions have been disclosed in a product's policy with "better" responses for the purposes of our evaluation.
+This product would receive a Pass rating.

 2).
 Rating flags apply to all users.
-If one or more of the Warning rating criteria has been flagged a privacy risk, that product would be designated Use with Caution—for example, if a product's terms state that personal information from any user may be sold to third parties or used to display behavioral advertisements or tracking purposes.
+If one or more of the rating criteria has been flagged a privacy risk, that product would be rated Warning—for example, if a product's terms state that personal information from any user may be sold to third parties or used to display behavioral advertisements or tracking purposes.

 3).
 Rating flags apply to only a specific type of user.
-If one or more of the Warning rating criteria has been flagged a privacy risk, that product would be designated Use with Caution.
-However, if the privacy risks only apply to a specific type of intended user such as a parent or educator but do not apply to children and students, the product would still be designated Use with Caution.
+If one or more of the rating criteria has been flagged a privacy risk, that product would be rated Warning.
+However, if the privacy risks only apply to a specific type of intended user such as a parent or educator but do not apply to children and students, the product would still be rated Warning.
 This approach alerts all intended users of the potential privacy risks but also indicates in the product's overall summary any additional protections provided for other intended users—for example, if a product's terms state that no personal information collected from children or students using the product may be sold to third parties or used to display behavioral advertisements, but other intended users such as parents or educators do not have similar protections.